 The island of Great Britain lies on the European continental shelf, part of the Eurasian Plate.
 Situated off the north-west coast of continental Europe, it is separated from the mainland by the North Sea and by the English Channel, which narrows to 34 km (18 nmi; 21 mi) at the Straits of Dover.
 It stretches over about ten degrees of latitude on its longer, north-south axis and occupies an area of 209,331 km2 (80,823 sq mi), excluding the smaller surrounding islands.
 The North Channel, Irish Sea, St George's Channel and Celtic Sea separate the island from the island of Ireland to its west.
 The island is physically connected with continental Europe via the Channel Tunnel, the longest undersea rail tunnel in the world, completed in 1993.
 The island is marked by low, rolling countryside in the east and south, while hills and mountains predominate in the western and northern regions.
 It is surrounded by over 1,000 smaller islands and islets.
 The greatest distance between two points is 968.0 km (601 1⁄2 mi) (between Land's End, Cornwall and John o' Groats, Caithness), 838 miles (1,349 km) by road.

 - Political Map without Cities

-the Union of Britain is an island that does not border anyone.
-It consists of the island of Great Britain, the Isle of Mann, Whicker island, the channel islands of Jersey and Guernsey, Clarkson island, the Isle of Wight, the Hebrides, the Orkney and Shetland islands, and several other isles.
+the Socialist Federal Republic of Britain is an island that does not border anyone.
+It consists of the island of Great Britain, Whicker island, the channel islands of Jersey and Guernsey, Clarkson island, the Isle of Wight, Craggy island, the Hebrides, the Orkney and Shetland islands, and several other isles.

 - The people of Britain mostly speak English.
 There are some linguistical minorities such as Cornish in Cornwall, Scottish Highlander in Scotland, German in Dover and East Anglia, and Welsh in Wales.